austinhuang0131/mstdn-party-plus/docs/rules.md

 ## Language

-This rule is written on mstdn.plus only, but it applies to both instances:
+> You must select the appropriate language for a post.

-> Posts should be in English, posts in other languages should be set as such on the post language selector, but if you primarily post in another language there are plenty of other regional instances that might work for you better.
+See [here](https://fedi.tips/setting-your-language-preferences-on-mastodon-and-filtering-out-posts-in-other-languages/).
+This is necessary for the proper functioning of the timeline language filter.
+If a post is in multiple languages, choose one that represents a significant part of the post.

-Please do declare the proper language for posts, though I will only enforce this if reported.
+I will only enforce this if reported.

-I am not against non-English accounts using either instance, but regional instances is very likely to work for you better.
+I am not against non-English accounts using either instance, but regional instances is very likely to work out for you better.
 Note that I can moderate *some* foreign languages (I interact with Chinese, Japanese and French accounts on my main).

 ## No spam